 We know everyone has different lifestyles and schedules, so you might want to move workouts around to better fit your routine.
 Swipe left on any workout to schedule it at a time of day that suits you, or long press and drag your workouts between dates in your planner.

 If you're having trouble with arranging workouts across the week, try the “Use Suggested Workout Plan” feature in the Planner settings, which you can access by tapping the cog icon in the top right corner.
 This will populate the planner with Sweat's recommendations on how your workout week might look.

 Can I add other workouts to the Sweat app?

-Plus, if you enable "Health" access within the SWEAT app, you can make sure you're getting the most complete and accurate view of all your activity from every step you take to every drop of sweat you work up each week.
+Plus, if you enable iOS “Health” via the Sweat app, you can make sure you're getting the most complete and accurate view of all your activity from every step you take to every drop of sweat you work up each week.

 How do I track my progress?

 The Progress section of the app can be accessed from the bottom right of your screen.

 You might also want to try tracking your progress by setting fitness goals so that you can measure your progress over time as you reach different self-determined milestones.